July 10, 2020 | 01 min read

 3 MARKET TRENDS TO KNOW

 The demand data from the last 10 weeks points to the following market trends:

 Buying patterns are changing: Distributors & stockists, and retailers are moving from fortnightly or monthly replenishment cycles to weekly cycles.
 This is driven by a range of factors including stock availability and the ability to give credit in the market among others.

 Alternative distribution strategies are coming to the fore: Consumer brands are reinventing trade models to combat supply chain disruptions.
 They are investing in digital tech and analytics to power their strategic decisions and actions.

 Demand is varying by category and region: Demand is almost back to normal.
-However, packaged foods that saw a surge immediately after the lockdown was imposed, is down by 20%.
-But it is Beverages that has been hit the hardest with a 40% drop in sales during their peak season in April and May.
+However, packaged foods that saw a surge immediately after the lockdown was imposed, are down by 20%.
+But it is Beverages that have been hit the hardest with a 40% drop in sales during their peak season in April and May.
 Regions with fewer COVID-19 cases are doing better.
-In India, Southern regions have been doing better than the West which have the highest number of cases.
+In India, Southern regions have been doing better than the West which has the highest number of cases.

 3 NEW & POPULAR RTM TRENDS

 Brands are changing their RTM strategies to recover lost ground.